IanGoodbody/ECE382_Lab3/README.md

 ![alt text](https://raw.githubusercontent.com/IanGoodbody/ECE382_Lab3/master/logicOutput/GBreset1.png)

-The code writes `0` to the reset pin inside the `#initNokia` subroutine which hods the low value to the pin for count of 0xFFFF or 65535.
-Analyzing the logic analyzer output shows that the reset is held down for about 146.9 ms which translates to about 2.24 us per cycle of the reset loop shown below.
+The code writes `0` to the reset pin inside the `#initNokia` subroutine which holds the low value to the pin for count of 0xFFFF or 65535.
+The logic analyzer readout of this section, on the scale shown above, shows a high "blip" in the reset signal, followed by a longer low signal, then followed by a similarly long high signal where the board is not reset.
+This pattern matches the code in `initNokia` which has consecutive reset low then high signals set to a loop.
+Measuring between the blip and the long high period gave a period of 19.77 ms, and given 65,535 cycles of the loop, yields about 0.3 us per loop of the code segment shown below.

 ```Assembly
 	bic.b	#LCD1202_RESET_PIN, &P2OUT